 Waukesha County Department Of Health And Human Services is an addiction treatment center located at 514 Riverview Avenue in the 53188 zip code in Waukesha, WI.

 It is operated by the local government.
-Waukesha County Department Of Health And Human Services provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Waukesha County Department Of Health And Human Services include trauma counseling, dialectical behavior therapy and rational emotive behavioral therapy.
-Waukesha County Department Of Health And Human Services provides intensive outpatient heroin treatment, regular outpatient heroin treatment and outpatient heroin treatment.
-It also provides residential heroin abuse treatment and inpatient dual diagnosis treatment.
+Waukesha County Department Of Health And Human Services provides suboxone prescription, buprenorphine maintenance and naltrexone administration.
+Some of the treatment approaches used by Waukesha County Department Of Health And Human Services include counseling for substance abuse, brief intervention and DBT.
+Waukesha County Department Of Health And Human Services provides intensive outpatient heroin treatment, outpatient methadone/buprenorphine/naltrexone treatment and outpatient heroin services.
+It also provides inpatient dual diagnosis treatment and residential heroin use treatment.
 Other addiction treatment offered includes gambling disorder treatment.

 Call (855) 489-3619 for 24/7 with treatment.